morinted/art_of_chording/docs/sounds/f_q.md

 2. I would request that you stop.
 3. The request is from dad, you should do it and be quick about it.
 4. If you walk to the mall, I will follow.
-5. In this class, we will start with a pop quiz.
+5. This class will start with a pop quiz.
 6. Fill up the car before you leave for work!